sunwxg/zypp-gui/README.md

 # openSUSE software

-It's a GUI applicaion working on openSUSE distributions.
+It's a GUI applicaion working on openSUSE distro.
 Application runs as a deamon to monitor the system update.
 When there is new update, application can update the system.
 Application can search, install and remove the package, change the settings of repos.
 It achieves some functions of command `zypper`.

 ## Targets:
 - [x] Refresh the repos, download the packages, install the update.